Atlanta Estate Planning, Wills & Probate | Siedentopf Law

 So really the only huge mistake you can make is not having someone named, because if we run out of, you know either we never filled out the paperwork, or everyone has passed away, then it’s going to your estate, in which case it’s going through probate, and you set up a trust, you didn’t want this.
 So accidentally having it go to your estate, or accidentally having it go to minor children are, you know, the two biggest issues.

-Other than that, as long as you’ve thought it through, and you know, have a plan, you’re usually good to go.
 If you’ve got more questions, wanna talk to me about your specific situation I would love to hear from you.
 Also, please like and subscribe.
 Thank you.

 Estate Planning E-Book for Georgia Residents